-“We are 100 percent committed to making a positive impacting our community and making a lasting difference in people’s lives.
+“We are 100 percent committed to making a positive impact on our community and making a lasting difference in people’s lives.

 Through the AdvantaClean Foundation, we’ve done countless pro-bono jobs over the years to help sick children recover in a clean, mold- and allergen-free home.
 Our core mission is to make a difference in people’s lives and this partnership is a natural next step that allows us to take our efforts to the national level and raise awareness of this important cause,” said AdvantaClean Founder and CEO Jeff Dudan.